-There are so many exercise moves in CrossFit or F45 (or any gym class) that have foreign names that are misattributed to people other than Persians.
+There are so many exercises in CrossFit or F45 (or any gym class) that have foreign names that are misattributed to people other than Persians.

 You’ve heard them all before.
 “Turkish” get-ups.
 “Russian” twists.
 “Romanian” deadlifts.
 “Bulgarian” split squats.
 And anything with a “Swiss” ball.
 Please!